 This should include the recipient’s name, title, company, and address.
 When addressing the recipient, use the appropriate personal title, such as Ms., Mrs., Mr., or Dr. If you’re not sure of a woman’s preferred title, Ms. is the safest option.
 Also, keep in mind that people usually prefer to be addressed using a higher title than lower, so if there’s a possibility the person is a doctor but you’re unsure, it’s OK to use Dr.

 You want to sound as professional as possible, so the best salutation for a formal business letter format starts with “Dear.”
 Avoid using casual greetings like Hi, Hello, and Hey.
 Along with the proper title, address the recipient by their last name followed by a colon.
-There’s always the more generic option of using, “To Whom It May Concern,” but try to be as specific as possible—and make sure you know these ways you might be using”To Whom It May Concern” incorrectly.
+There’s always the more generic option of using, “To Whom It May Concern,” but try to be as specific as possible.
 Also, stay away from just using the person’s name as that can come off as too abrupt.

 Body of the Letter

 Make the purpose of your letter clear by keeping it simple, targeted, and concise.